kenwals/shinrin-yoku/README.md

 ### CSS3 validator

-Initially I did get errors ,  x y z  .  a Problem with jigsaw is that it does not recognise root variables and rgba combinations. [source](https://stackoverflow.com/questions/57661659/w3c-css-validation-parse-error-on-variables)
+a Problem with jigsaw is that it does not recognise root variables and rgba combinations. [source](https://stackoverflow.com/questions/57661659/w3c-css-validation-parse-error-on-variables) .
+Apart from this , there is no validation issues.

 ### HTML5 validator

 Initially I did typos and invalid synthax , all issues resolved .
-No errors to report now.
+No validation errors to report now.

 ### Usability Testing